 Kenya

-Do you know of another Kenyan woman, man or young person who is sticking her or his neck out to help solve some significant public problem?
+Do you know a Kenyan woman, man or young person who is sticking her or his neck out to help solve some significant public problem?
 Someone who is acting with courage and caring to help make Kenya more peaceful, just and prosperous?
+Tell us about them and give us the honour to acknowledge and appreciate them through sharing their story to the whole world!

 The Giraffe Heroes of Kenya